Stamp Duty Calculator UK

 5% surcharge on entire price

-Additional property surcharge applies from April 2025.
+Additional property surcharge of 5% (raised from 3% on 31 October 2024).
 Refund possible if you sell your old home within 3 years.

 Calculate second home stamp dutyBuy-to-Let